Olymp-K

-Olymp-K (Олимп-К meaning Olympus) is a Russian geostationary satellite built for the Russian Ministry of Defence and Federal Security Service (FSB).
-The satellite is also referred to as "Luch".
-It is believed to be a signals intelligence satellite.
+Olymp-K (Олимп-К meaning Olympus) was a Russian geostationary satellite built for the Russian Ministry of Defence and Federal Security Service (FSB).
+The satellite was also referred to at times as "Luch" (Луч; lit.
+Ray, Beam) even though it was not a Luch satellite.
+The Olymp-K satellite also sometimes went by the name "Olymp-1" (or just "Olymp") and it was assigned code "Kosmos 2501" at one point, before the name Kosmos 2501 was given to an other satellite (a GLONASS satellite).
+It was believed to be a signals intelligence satellite.

 Launch

 Olymp-K was launched on 28 September 2014.
 The Proton-M rocket with a Briz-M upper stage launched from Baikonur Cosmodrome launchpad 81/24 in Kazakhstan at 20:23 UTC.
 After four burns of the Briz-M upper stage it was placed into geosynchronous transfer orbit.
 In a press release on 28 September 2014, Roscosmos referred to the satellite as "Luch".

 Manoeuvres

 Following its launch, the Olymp-K satellite made several manoeuvres before settling at 18.1° West longitude around 4 April 2015.
 The satellite was then positioned in an orbit directly between Intelsat 901, which was located at 18° West, and Intelsat 7, located at 18.2° West.
 It remained in geosynchronous orbit between the satellites for five months.
 At times, Olymp-K performed colocation manoeuvres, positioning itself around 10 kilometres from the satellites.
 In September 2015, the satellite was manoeuvred to a position at 24.4° West, adjacent to the Intelsat 905 satellite.
 While JFCC SPACE spokesperson and Air Force Captain Nicholas Mercurio said there were three occasions where the Olymp-K satellite had come within five kilometres of another satellite, an industry source indicated that Air Force data were predictions based on drift rates and that Olymp-K's approach had not brought it closer than 10 kilometres to the Intelsat satellites.
 According to the head of Russia's Space Policy Institute, the satellite was being moved because of "communications problems".
 As of December 2019, the satellite was located at 70.6° East Longitude.
-Since then, it has made more moves west, and since summer 2022, it's located at 18°W again.
+By summer 2022, it was relocated back to 18°W.

-On the 7 September 2018, France's Minister of the Armed Forces, Florence Parly, claimed that in 2017 a Luch-Olymp spacecraft had crept close to the Athena-Fidus satellite, a French-Italian satellite launched in 2014 and used for secure military communications and the planning of operations.
+On 7 September 2018, France's Minister of the Armed Forces, Florence Parly, claimed that in 2017 a Luch-Olymp spacecraft had crept close to the Athena-Fidus satellite, a French-Italian satellite launched in 2014 and used for secure military communications and the planning of operations.
 Parly said, "Trying to listen to one's neighbor is not only unfriendly.
 It's called an act of espionage."